3/11/2025

 Chief Financial Officer

-Actually, it has been somewhat insignificant part of our business in terms of where we can directly link it to a grant.
-So we don't think this is gonna have material impact in the short term.
-Obviously, we wanna see continued robust investment in the cell and gene therapy, and that includes on the front end.
-And so long term, it could be challenging, but I don't expect it to have any impact in the short term.
-So Doug,
+Actually, it has been a somewhat insignificant part of our business in terms of where we can directly link it to a grant.
+So we don't think this is going to have a material impact in the short term.
+Obviously, we want to see continued robust investment in cell and gene therapy, and that includes on the front end.
+And so long term, it could be challenging, but I don't expect it to have an impact in the short term.

 speaker

-if you mentioned the exposure to NIH grants is really very, very minimal.
-So much so, we get the exact number, we're talking about $200,000 here.
+So, Doug, if you mentioned the exposure to NIH grants is really very, very minimal.
+So much so, if we get the exact number, we're talking about $200,000 here.
 It's really immaterial.
-If you look at Julie, the way we've built this organization and really everything we've done, it has been focused on ensuring that we're working with those biotech companies and later stage companies that are getting ready for the clinic.
+If you look at, Julie, the way we've built this organization and really everything we've done, it has been focused on ensuring that we're working with those biotech companies and later stage companies that are getting ready for the clinic.
 So the exposure to NIH is immaterial at best.

 speaker